Almilam/Project1/README.md

 CSS

 Code was formatted with Prettier code formatter, and W3C validator
 and Jigsaw did not suggest using spacing on a few lines where spaces appeared due to code formatter used.
-Validators spotted missing units for px in CSS in 2 cases that were fixed.
+Validators spotted missing units for px in CSS in 2 cases that was fixed.

 Accessibility